APPS Instructions for Authors

 Conventions adopted by the scientific community must be used for genetic symbols and nomenclature.

 Vouchers—At the time of submission, supporting genetic and voucher specimen information must be provided, preferably for each population sampled, as appropriate (see Appendices below).
 Plant vouchers are defined here as mounted herbarium specimens that are permanently housed in an accessible herbarium or museum and that are identified by unique accession numbers; vouchers may be requested for review by future investigators to verify the identity of the material used in the study (especially if taxonomic rearrangements occur in the future).
+See the editorial in the November 2013 issue of APPS for more information on APPS's voucher requirement.
 In discussions of morphological character states, access to the data must be provided.

 Manuscripts that report data from individual populations must include the GPS coordinates for each of the populations sampled.
 A waiver of this requirement may be granted for rare, threatened, or endangered species, as explained in the cover letter.
 Accuracy must be provided to the nearest second, or the fifth decimal place if using decimal degrees.
 If vouchers or GPS coordinates are unavailable, an explanation must be provided in the cover letter, as well as within the article itself.
 Exceptions to the voucher requirement will be assessed by the editors.